stgm/scientific-programming-1/30 Movement/20 Basejump/30 Basejump.md

 You should have the following graphs **checked** by an Assistant:

-1. Plot a graph of the speed as function of the time.
+1. Plot a graph of the speed as function of time.

     Test your program by pretending the tower is 2000 meters high and see if you indeed find the terminal velocity of 196 km/h.